jspsych/jsPsych/docs/overview/plugins.md

 Each plugin specifies its own set of parameters.
 Check the documentation for a plugin to see what parameters are available and what they do.

-In addition, there is a set of parameters that can be specified for any plugin:
+There is also a set of parameters that can be specified for any plugin:

 | Parameter      | Type     | Default Value           | Description                              |
 | -------------- | -------- | ----------------------- | ---------------------------------------- |